choffmeister/backup-script/README.md

 {strategy} {name} {argument1} {argument2} ...
 ~~~

-For example create the file 'tasks.conf' with the content:
+For example create a file 'tasks.conf' with the content (make sure you `chmod 600`) it to protected protect contained passwords:

 ~~~
+### configuration
+# where to put the backup files
+conf target /tmp/backup
+# the passphase to encrypt the backup files with
+# uncomment this line to deactivate encryption
+conf passphrase applepie

+### tasks
 # backups all log files
 folder logs /var/log
 # backups the wordpress database
 mysql wordpress-db wordpress_database wordpress_user SeCuRePaSsWoRd!
 ~~~